-Continuation in the Honors in Mathematics program requires a minimum GPA of 3.0 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 3.0 on ★24 in each Fall/Winter.
+Continuation in the Honors in Mathematics program requires successful completion of at least ★24 with a minimum 3.0 GPA in the previous Fall/Winter.
+Graduation requires the successful completion of at least ★24 with a minimum 3.0 GPA in each Fall/Winter.

-MATH 117, 118, 127, 227

-- ★6 in an approved Science option

-- ★6 in approved Arts options
+MATH 117, 118, 127, 227 ★6 in an approved Science option ★6 in approved Arts options

-- ★6 in approved options